conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 - [RFC 7208](https://datatracker.ietf.org/doc/html/rfc7208) - Sender Policy Framework (SPF) for authorizing the use of domains in email
 - [RFC 4021](https://datatracker.ietf.org/doc/html/rfc4021): - Registration of mail and MIME header fields.

-In this series, we will address the challenge of reliably sending email.
+In this series, we will address the challenge of **reliably sending email**.

 In .NET, a quick way to get started is to use the [MailMessage](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.mailmessage?view=net-9.0) object from the [System.Net.Mail](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail?view=net-9.0) namespace.

-Note that this is NOT the [MailMessage](https://learn.microsoft.com/en-us/dotnet/api/system.web.mail.mailmessage?view=netframework-4.8.1) class that is in [System.Web.Mail](https://learn.microsoft.com/en-us/dotnet/api/system.web.mail?view=netframework-4.8.1)
+Note that this is **NOT** the [MailMessage](https://learn.microsoft.com/en-us/dotnet/api/system.web.mail.mailmessage?view=netframework-4.8.1) class that is in [System.Web.Mail](https://learn.microsoft.com/en-us/dotnet/api/system.web.mail?view=netframework-4.8.1)

 ## Sending A Plain Text Email